Anatoli-Grishenko/Astrophotography/Stories/Mirror_mirror.md

 ## A form of life in the very very close [Andromeda](Andromeda_Galaxy.md) galaxy

-All of the life forms of this galaxy, located only 2.7 lightyears from earth, have just recieved, right now, this picture from their EAT, their Extra-Andromedian Telescope, and all of the Andromedian scientists will eagerly rush to annouce that they were right, they found life in a remote, sleepy, planet orbiting around a meaningless, tiny star.
+All of the life forms of this galaxy, located only 2.7 millions lightyears from earth, have just recieved, right now, this picture from their EAT, their Extra-Andromedian Telescope, and all of the Andromedian scientists will eagerly rush to annouce that they were right, they found life in a remote, sleepy, planet orbiting around a meaningless, tiny star.

 ![](./Pics/3Mys.jpg)